buihdk/ToDoApp/README.md

 Challenges encountered while building the app:
 * Had some issues running the 'app' with other APIs besides API 23
-* Figuring out how to use Intent and Extras took a large amount of time
+* Figuring out how to use Intent and Extras took quite some time

 ## License

-    Copyright 2015 Khoa Bui
+    Copyright 2016 Khoa Bui

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.